21 Places You MUST Visit In Vietnam

 Ho Chi Minh or Saigon is an absolute MUST if you’re in Vietnam.
-As it’s Vietnam’s biggest city it’s likely that you’ll land here and it’s definitely worth sticking around for a few days to explore.
+As it’s Vietnam’s biggest city, you’ll likely land here and it’s definitely worth sticking around for a few days to explore.

 The roads are a blur of motorbikes, the restaurant and cafe scene is incredible, and the shopping is the best you'll find in the country.

-You’ll also find a wide range of attractions such as the Notre Dame Cathedral, the War Remnants Museum, Nguyen Thi Minh Khai Street, the Jade Emperor Pagoda and more!
-To make sure you don’t miss any of the most insta-worthy spots, why not come along on our HCMC Instagram Tour!
+You’ll also find a wide range of attractions, such as the Notre Dame Cathedral, the War Remnants Museum, Nguyen Thi Minh Khai Street, the Jade Emperor Pagoda and more!
+To ensure you don’t miss any of the most insta-worthy spots, why not come along on our HCMC Instagram Tour!

-The rice field countryside surrounding Sapa, bordered by the jagged peaks of the Hoang Lien Mountains are home to some of Vietnam's most beautiful rural scenes.
+The rice field countryside surrounding Sapa, bordered by the jagged peaks of the Hoang Lien Mountains, is home to some of Vietnam's most beautiful rural scenes.
 This is the top trekking destination in Vietnam, with heaps of options to trek or day hike between tiny villages and experience the staggering mountain views.